markmbaum/libode/README.md

 Another test program, `test_conv`, can be used to confirm the order of accuracy of different methods.
 Below are the results for the sixth order, fully-implicit Lobatto IIIC method.
 The black dots fall neatly along a line proportional to the sixth power of the step size until machine precision is reached for the global error, confirming the expected order of accuracy.

 ![-](img/conv.png)

-## Examples

-Several example programs for interesting/famous systems of ODEs are in the "examples" folder.
-In each of the example directories, the programs can be compiled, executed, and plotted simply by running the `run.sh` script (assuming the `config.mk` file is set up for compiling).
-These programs are good examples of how to put everything together and use the solvers.